5S6/Roblox-Group-Finder/README.md

 A tool to help you find unowned roblox groups :)

-It's really easy, all you need is a discord webhook :)\
+It's really easy, all you need is a discord webhook :)

+I personally use like 5 million threads, but ngl 50,000 - 100,000 threads is fine :D